ngmarchant/comparator/cran-comments.md

 * Add support for comparing sequences, represented as atomic vectors
 * Fix bug in `DamerauLevenshtein` that resulted in incorrect computation of transposition costs
 * Rename "Measure" to "Comparator" throughout
-* Reclassify `MongeElkan` and `FuzzyTokenSet` as token measures, which operate on lists of token vectors, rather than vectors of (pre-tokenized) strings
+* Reclassify `MongeElkan` and `FuzzyTokenSet` as token comparators, which operate on lists of token vectors, rather than vectors of (pre-tokenized) strings
 * Improve documentation

 ## Original comments